 Image: Al Richardson/Taste

-Cor this is good.
+Cor, this is so good.
 You can make it with alcohol-free apple cider, but I go with Five Seeds Crisp Apple because it gives such a lovely flavour.
 I’m pretty sure all the alcohol cooks off while the dish bakes.
 At least, the kids haven’t complained of a hangover or anything… find the recipe here.

 6. Broccoli soup and homemade bread